Biodiversity-Environmental Law Courses

 Ecosystem Banking Workshop

 In this voluntary enrichment program, students learn about market-based approaches to restoring wetlands, conserving endangered species habitat, improving water quality, and reducing greenhouse gas emissions.
 Students prepare case studies on a specific bank and interview representatives from the regulatory agencies, the bank sponsor, environmental groups, and other stakeholders.
 The workshop is designed to serve as a feeder program for internships with regulatory agencies, mitigation companies, and environmental groups.

 Environmental Law Internship

 Students work on environmental and land use issues under the direct supervision of government and NGO attorneys.
-Placements include the National Oceanic and Atmospheric Administration, the Hillsborough County Environmental Protection Commission, and The Ocean Conservancy.
+Placements include the National Oceanic and Atmospheric Administration, the Hillsborough County Environmental Protection Commission, and the Center for Biological Diversity.

 Environmental Law Seminar -- Natural Resources

 This seminar addresses the law of natural resources -- wildlife, animals, parks, wilderness, water rights, oceans, timber, and minerals.
 Because these resources cannot, for the most part, be created by human effort, they pose special challenges for law.
 As students research and write a paper on a topic of their choosing, they read and discuss in the seminar some thought-provoking articles and essays on natural resource management and regulation.

 International Environmental Law